astralord/astralord.github.io/_posts/2023-07-24-building-aligned-intelligence-systems-part-ii-applying-large-language-models.md

 **Toolformer** [(Schick et al. 2023)](https://arxiv.org/pdf/2302.04761.pdf) approach is similar to TALM in that they both aimed for LLMs to teach themselves how to use external tools via simple APIs.
 Toolformer is trained as follows:

 - **Sample API calls**.
 First, we annotate a dataset with API call usage examples.
 It can be done by prompting a pre-trained LM via few-shot learning.
-An exemplary prompt to generate API calls: <br>
+An exemplary prompt to generate API calls:

 <pre><code><i>Your task is to add calls to a Question Answering API to a piece of text.
 The questions should help you get information required to complete the text.
 You can call the API by writing "[QA(question)]" where "question" is the question you